 Before using INDEX and MATCH with multiple criteria, let's see how they work together in a simple formula.

-In this example, we need to find “Sweater” in a column B of a price list, and get its price from column C.
+In the following formula, we need to find “Sweater” in a column B of a price list, and get its price from column C on the same worksheet.

-Here’s how that simple INDEX / MATCH formula finds the sweater price:
+Here’s how that simple INDEX / MATCH formula finds the correct price for sweater.

 So, by combining INDEX and MATCH, you can find the row location of an item, and return the price from that row.